Zizia aurea: Distribution and habitat

-Golden Alexanders is native to the United States and Canada.
+Golden alexander is native to the United States and Canada.
 It grows from New Brunswick to Saskatchewan, south to Florida and Texas, and west to Montana.
 It is found in a broad variety of habitats, such as moist black soil prairies, openings in moist to mesic woodlands, savannas, thickets, limestone glades and bluffs, power line clearings in woodland areas, abandoned fields, and wet meadows.
 It can tolerate dry summers even though it prefers wet habitats.
 It is hardy in USDA zones 4–9.

 Ecology

 It is a host plant for the caterpillars of the black swallowtail (Papilio polyxenes asterius) and Ozark swallowtail (Papilio joanae) butterflies.
 Females of the mining bee species Andrena ziziae are oligolectic on Zizia aurea—they eat only its pollen.
 Dozens of species of bees, flies, wasps, butterflies, and other insects visit the flowers of Zizia aurea for its nectar.